cncf/xds/proposals/TP2-dynamically-generated-cacheable-xds-resources.md

 ## Rationale

+This section documents limitations and design alternatives that we considered.

+### Limitation on Enhancing Matching in the Future

+One limitation of this design is that, because all xDS transport protocol implementations (clients, servers, and caching proxies) need to implement this matching behavior, it will be very difficult to add new matching behavior in the future.
+Doing so will probably require some sort of client capability.

+Because of this, reviewers of this design are encouraged to carefully scrutinize the proposed matching semantics to ensure that they meet our expected needs.

+### Using Context Parameters

 We considered extending the context parameter mechanism from [xRFC TP1](TP1-xds-transport-next.md) to support flexible matching semantics, rather that its current exact-match semantics.
 However, that approach had